nipunbatra8/CS50-Project-Images-Organizer-/README.md

 ## Description:
 What to organize all the images in your computer?

-This program finds all the images in your computer and organizes them into a folder.
+This program finds all the images in your computer and copies them into a folder.

 The folder will contain all the images organized by the year and month the photo file was created.